Orissa Lok Adalat: Lok Adalat Committee and Complaint Procedures

 However, any legal issue which is not compoundable as per the Indian Legal Systems cannot be taken up in the Lok Adalat.

-As the members are presiding Lok Adalat as statutory conciliators and not in judicial capacity they can only persuade the parties to come to a settlement.
+As the members are presiding over the Lok Adalat as statutory conciliators and not in a judicial capacity they can only persuade the parties to come to a settlement.
 Sometimes counselling sessions are also held between opposing parties.

-The main condition of the Lok Adalat is that both parties in dispute agree for settlement and if they are unable to do so, it is referred to the Permanent Lok Adalat for deciding the case provided the case is not related to compoundable offence.
+The main condition of the Lok Adalat is that both parties in dispute agree to a settlement and if they are unable to do so, it is referred to the Permanent Lok Adalat for deciding the case provided the case is not related to a compoundable offence.

-Orissa Lok Adalat, as per Supreme Court judgement, is formed to arrive at a compromise or solution between parties in dispute and hence does not have jurisdiction to go into merits of complaint.
+Orissa Lok Adalat, as per the Supreme Court judgement, is formed to arrive at a compromise or solution between parties in dispute and hence does not have jurisdiction to go into the merits of the complaint.